pearcej/cppds/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

 It turns out that :math:`n!` grows even faster than :math:`2^{n}` as *n* gets large.
 In fact, if ``s1`` were 20 characters long, there would be :math:`20!=2,432,902,008,176,640,000` possible candidate strings.
-If we processed one possibility every second, it would still take us 77,146,816,596 years to go through the entire array.
+If we processed one possibility every second, it would take us 77,146,816,596 years to go through the entire array.
 This is probably not going to be a good solution.